 Part 1.
 What is Apple Music and What is iTunes Match?

-Apple Music is Apple’s music streaming service that was first introduced at WWDC 2015.
+is Apple's music streaming service that was first introduced at WWDC 2015.
 This service was launched that same summer with iOS 8.4.
 Apple Music is accessible via the built-in iOS Music app as well as with iTunes on the Mac and PC.
 It allows users to access millions of tracks instantly, Music can also be downloaded for offline listening, as well as streamed from the cloud.
 Apple Music subscription costs $9.99 per month or $14.99 per month for a family subscription for up to six people.

-iTunes Match is a service from Apple that allows you to keep a cloud-based music collection for $25 per year.
+is a service from Apple that allows you to keep a cloud-based music collection for $25 per year.
 With an iTunes Match subscription, iTunes matches your library, uploads any unmatched tracks, and makes your music available on multiple devices through the iCloud Music Library.
-If you have low-quality tracks, iTunes Match “upgrades” them, allowing you to download 256 kbps AAC files without DRM.
+If you have low-quality tracks, iTunes Match "upgrades" them, allowing you to download 256 kbps AAC files without DRM.

 Part 2.
 The Relationship Between Apple Music and iTunes Match